 Singin’ in the Rain is seen as one of the best, if not thé best, musical of all times.
 It is therefore still very popular and is often mentioned in other films and series.
 In 1989 it was among the first 25 films chosen for the newly established National Film Registry for films that are deemed “culturally, historically or aesthetically significant” by the United States Library of Congress and selected for preservation.
 The ‘Singin’ in the Rain scene’ with Gene Kelly is often imitated and it is the scene for which he is most remembered.
 It also launched the careers of Debbie Reynolds and Cyd Charisse.

-Singin’ in the Rain is often parodied in pop culture and people who have never seen it usually do know the popular title song.
+Singin’ in the Rain is often parodied in pop culture and even people who have never seen the movie usually do know the popular title song.